End2Reg: Learning Task-Specific Segmentation for Markerless Registration in Spine Surgery: Experiments and Results

-The SpineAlign dataset \cite{daly2025towards} comprises 24 lumbar spine surgeries acquired via an open posterior approach.
-Preoperative 3D vertebral meshes were generated from segmented CT or MRI scans.
-The dataset provides coarse alignment between preoperative meshes and intraoperative point clouds, based on at least three non-collinear anatomical landmarks identified by the surgeon.
-To simulate realistic surgical scenarios, occlusions are present in the recordings.
-Point clouds were preprocessed and preoperative misalignment simulated in the same way as for SpineDepth.
-For our experiments, 20 patients were used for training and 4 for testing using the same split as Daly \textit{et al.} \cite{daly2025towards}.
+\item \textbf{SpineAlign (\textit{in vivo})} \cite{daly2025towards} contains 24 lumbar open spine surgeries, with preoperative 3D vertebral models extracted from CT or MRI scans.
+Coarse alignment between pre- and intraoperative point clouds is provided using anatomical landmarks identified by the surgeon.
+Following Daly \textit{et al.} \cite{daly2025towards}, $20$ patients were used for training and $4$ for testing, using the same data split. \end{itemize}

-\textbf{Registration results:} Registration was evaluated using the RMSE, adopting the same protocol as Daly \textit{et al.} \cite{daly2025towards}.
-We compared \textbf{End2Reg} against classical registration baselines (ICP, ICP+RANSAC), Daly \textit{et al.} \cite{daly2025towards}, and GMCNet \cite{pan2024robust}.
-As summarized in \autoref{tab:comparison_spinealign}, End2Reg achieves the lowest RMSE, outperforming all baselines without requiring segmentation labels or manual initialization.
-Consistent with the first dataset, GMCNet’s lower performance highlights the benefit of incorporating metric learning in the registration process.

-\textbf{Unsupervised segmentation results:} We qualitatively evaluated the unsupervised segmentation outputs on the SpineAlign dataset. \autoref{fig:SpineAlign_results} shows results consistent with those on SpineDepth: the model autonomously highlights regions relevant for registration, which qualitatively correspond to bony anatomy.